Chatto & Windus (London, UK)

 A 1937 copy of Cobbett’s Advice to a Lover is from the first six titles issued in the series.
 The distinctive jacket design maximizes the graphics and includes only the series name, author and title, and publisher.

 The first six titles are listed on the front jacket flap.
 They are numbered in series, but those series numbers are not on the jacket or jacket flap.
 Price is 1s. net.

 The bindings are heavy boards and mimic exactly the jacket designs.
 It is difficult to tell if the jacket is on these books or not.

 A copy of a selection of Shakespeare’s Lyrics and Shorter poems was also published in 1937.
 The same design is used for the jacket as the Cobbett title.

 The entire jacket:

 A copy of Herrick’s Hesperides & Noble Numbers published in the series in 1938.

 The list of titles has expanded to 16 titles.
-The series would reach 28 titles before WW2.
+The series would reach 28 titles in 1941 before being discontinued.

 The book’s binding: